mlcommons/algorithmic-efficiency/docker/README.md

 This run command is for developers who manually want to run a sumbission or look around.

 ### Interacting with the container
-You can find the container IDs of running containers by running:
+To find the container IDs of running containers run:
 ```
 docker ps
 ```

-To see the status of the data download or submission runner, run:
+To see the status of the data download or submission runner run:
 ```
 docker logs <container_id>
 ```

-To enter a bash session in the container, run:
+To enter a bash session in the container run:
 ```
 docker exec -it <container_id> /bin/bash
 ```